 I set up the equipment and ingredients for her.
 For example, I poured milk into a measuring cup because the carton was too heavy.
 I also loosened the lids on the almond butter (we were out of peanut butter) and vanilla.
 She took care of the rest.

-It’s important for kids to add ingredients themselves, otherwise they may not feel like the finished product is completely theirs.
+It’s important for kids to add ingredients themselves, otherwise, they may not feel like the finished product is completely theirs.
 Let them ask for help if they need it, otherwise stay out of it.
-Photos show measurements of doubled recipe, which was too much for La Jolla Girl.
+Photos show measurements of doubled recipe, which was too much for my daughter.

 No-Bake Peanut Butter Granola Cookies